mattclarke/advent_of_code_24/README.md

 Only checking the spaces visited in part 1 brings it down to ~28 seconds.

 Removing the deep copy brings it down to 3 seconds.

+## Day 7
+- Part 1: Build a (pruned) tree where the branches are either + or * the value.
+Don't add branches if the value exceeds the target.
+- Part 2: Same but now with three branches as we have the "concat" operator.